graphql/graphql-spec/spec/Section 5 -- Validation.md

 [All Variable Usages Are Allowed](#sec-All-Variable-Usages-Are-Allowed) validation rule ensures that each {variableUsage} is of a type allowed in its position.
 The [Coercing Variable Values](#sec-Coercing-Variable-Values) algorithm ensures runtime values for variables coerce correctly.
-Therefore we can assume the runtime value of each {variableUsage} is valid for usage in its position.
+Therefore, for the purposes of the coercibility assertion in this validation rule, we can assume the runtime value of each {variableUsage} is valid for usage in its position.

 The type expected in a position includes the type defined by the argument a